RitRa/MachineLearning-project/README.md

 From the correlation heatmap:

-- We can see a positive correlation between MEDV and RM at 0.7.
+- We can see a positive correlation between MEDV and RM at 0.69.
 When the average number of rooms increase the price of the house also increases.
-- Negative correlation between MEDV and LSTAT (% lower status of the population): -0.74
+- Negative correlation between MEDV and LSTAT (% lower status of the population): -0.76
-- Negative correlation between MEDV and CRIM (per capita crime rate by town): (-0.39)
+- Negative correlation between MEDV and PTRatio (pupil-teacher ratio by town): (-0.52)
-- Negative correlation between MEDV and Indus (proportion of non-retail business acres per town) (-0.48)
+- Negative correlation between MEDV and INDUS (proportion of non-retail business acres per town) (-0.6)

 Let's plot these for more detail:
 ![MEDV and RM](plots/medvvrmrelationship.png)